Chand Kaur: Retirement and assassination

 Her samadhi, Maharani Chand Kaur Samadhi, is located near Gumat, Jammu.
-A magnificent gurudwara, known as Gurudwara Maharani Chand Kaur, has also come on the same premises and the adjoining neighborhood is known as Chand Nagar.
+A magnificent gurudwara, known as Gurudwara Maharani Chand Kaur, has also been built on the same premises and the adjoining neighborhood is known as Chand Nagar.
 Another of her samadhi exists at The Royal Lahore Garden, to the south of her samadhi, stands the samadhi of her mother-in-law, Maharani Datar Kaur, lovingly called Mai Nakain by her father-in-law, Maharaja Ranjit Singh.
-In between the samadhis of the two maharanis, there is the smaller samadhi of her daughter-in-law, Maharani Sahib Kaur.
+Between the samadhis of the two maharanis is the smaller samadhi of her daughter-in-law, Maharani Sahib Kaur.